-> - You are quite likely to face rain in the lower elevations and snow in the higher mountains during April.
+- You will likely face rain in the lower elevations and snow in the higher mountains during April.

 - The views might not be as good in spring as it is during late autumn and April.
 In addition, forest fires could worsen the views during spring.

 The first rainfall of April 2021 arrived on the 8th and 9th of the month.
-It arrived at a crucial time when the Air Quality in Kathmandu and parts of Nepal was dangerously bad due to forest fires.
-The third week last and the 5 days of the month received a good amount of rainfall which also helped eliminate the pollution by forest fires.
+It came at a crucial time when the Air Quality in Kathmandu and parts of Nepal was dangerously bad due to forest fires.
+The third week last and the five days of the month received a good amount of rainfall which also helped eliminate the pollution by forest fires.

 April 1st, 2020, brought a lot of heavy rain, hail, and snowfall.
-The nation witnessed strong wind, thunderstorms from the middle to the end of the month.
-Precipitation was 15 per cent higher than normal in April 2020.
-The COVID 19 lockdown cleaned the skies considerably as there are very little to no land and air traffic.
+The nation witnessed strong wind and thunderstorms from the middle to the end of the month.
+Precipitation was 15 per cent higher than usual in April 2020.
+The COVID-19 lockdown considerably cleaned the skies as there was little to no land and air traffic.

-April 2019 is experienced heavy rain, hail, and snowfalls throughout the month due to disturbances from the Arabian Sea and the Bay of Bengal.
+April 2019 experienced, heavy rain, hail, and snowfalls throughout the month due to disturbances from the Arabian Sea and the Bay of Bengal.
 As a result, domestic flights were delayed, while some afternoon flights were cancelled due to bad visibility.